T (Aspirin enteric coated 325 mg)

 Pill imprint T has been identified as Aspirin enteric coated 325 mg.

-Aspirin is used in the treatment of angina; back pain; heart attack; prevention of thromboembolism in atrial fibrillation; angina pectoris prophylaxis (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
+Aspirin is used in the treatment of angina; back pain; myocardial infarction, prophylaxis; angina pectoris prophylaxis; pain (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
 FDA has not classified the drug for risk during pregnancy.
-Aspirin 325 mg is not subject to the Controlled Substances Act.
+Aspirin 325 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 325 mg